rdadolf/phat/README.md

-# phat
+# Phat/Joan

 An implementation of the Chubby lock service protocol in MPRPC.
+Named Joan.

 ## Installation